JohnBorthick/Incidents-Amidst-a-Pandemic/README.md

 ![Incidents Data](./img/read_in_data.png)

-I acquired the data at data.nashville.gov in multiple CSVs and globbed them in python
+I acquired the data at https://data.nashville.gov in multiple CSVs and globbed them in python

 ![Glob Incidents](./img/glob_incidents.png)